Nbeleski/fingernet-cpp/readme.md

 [Link for original repository](https://github.com/592692070/FingerNet)

-Please note that I have not included links to any external dependencies, such as Openvino and OpenCV, or build instructions as this implementation primarily serve as a personal reference for myself.
+Please note that I have not included the folder including any external dependencies, such as Openvino and OpenCV.
+I have also not included build instructions as this implementation primarily serve as a personal reference for myself.